Останнє оновлення сторінки: 30 червня 2022 р.

 “Layer 2” refers to technologies that are built “on top” of the base Ethereum protocol, enabling greater scalability without compromising on security.
 There are also “off-chain” technologies like side-chains, which enable greater scalability by making a different set of security tradeoffs.

-For more information, see EthHub’s explainer page about ETH 1.x
+For more information, see EthHub’s explainer page about Ethereum's execution layer

 “Cryptoeconomics” is the practical science of building distributed systems, where properties of those systems are secured by financial incentives, and where the economic mechanisms are guaranteed by cryptography.
 It is the general term for the practice of designing and scaling blockchains like Ethereum and Bitcoin.